eth-sri/dp-finder/README.md

 ```

 The runner generates plots, which are saved in [./dpfinder/log_parser/figures](./dpfinder/log_parser/figures).
-The runtime of this script depends on your machine (XX).
+The runtime of this script depends on your machine (expect <1day).

 ### Running DP-Finder on a single algorithm